ddicorpo/RecruitInc/README.md

 #### Run Unit Test (Back-End)
  - The test are written in `test` folder
- - You can run all unit test by entering the command `npm test`
+ - You can run all unit test by entering the command `npm run test`
  - You should receive results in your terminal

 #### Run Unit Test Coverage (Back-End)
  - You can get a unit test coverage report using the script writtien in `pakage.json`
- - Run the command: `npm testWithCoverage` to run the test coverage
+ - Run the command: `npm run testWithCoverage` to run the test coverage
- - The command will create a folde `coverage` with all results inside
+ - The command will create a folder:  `coverage` with all results inside
  - Sample Result:

 ![alt text](https://github.com/ddicorpo/RecruitInc/blob/Architecture-FrontEnd-BackEnd/CourseAdmin/assets/SampleTestCoverage.png "Sample Test Coverage")